 Distribution of Osteoid Osteoma in Body

 Osteoid osteoma can occur anywhere in the body.
-It can involve a single bone or several bones.
+It can involve a single bone or multiple bones.

 Cortex of the shafts of long bones is affected in 80-90% of cases.
 It is also reported in the epiphyseal and metaphyseal regions of both small and large bones of the axial and appendicular skeletons, especially the femur, tibia, and humerus.

-The lower extremities are the most common sites of osteoid osteomas with femur being involved in almost 60% of the cases, followed by tibia.
+The lower extremities are the most common sites of osteoid osteoma.
+Femur is most common bone involved by osteoid osteoma [60% of the cases], followed by tibia.

 The femoral neck is the single most frequent anatomic site.The tibia is the second most frequently involved long tubular bone.